Snojo/HGOP/Week1/Day3/README.md

 IAM user sign in link: https://539209897567.signin.aws.amazon.com/console

-The PrivateKey is kept in .ssh under the name HGOP.pem To connect to your Linux instance from a computer running Mac or Linux, specify the .pem file to your SSH client with the -i option and the path to your private key.
+The .pem key is created and stored automatically in the ec2_instance directory when that is created. use the ./connect.sh command to connect to your current instance.

 To install AWSCLI
 '''
 $ pip install awscli --upgrade --user
 '''

-Connecting to ip through ssh is in connect.sh script.
-EC2 instance ip; 18.216.226.42